nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 ### Make Statistics

-The Make Statistics feature that is accessed through the `makeStats` command allows users to generate statistics of the persons of the `Person` class that are tagged to an event of the `Event` class, and show a piechart of the statistics in a new window.
+The Make Statistics feature that is accessed through the `makeStats` command allows users to generate statistics of the persons of the `Person` class that are tagged to an event of the `Event` class, and shows a piechart of the statistics in a new window.

 There are 2 types of statistics that can be generated:
 * Age: Shows the proportion of age groups of the `persons` tagged to the `event`.
 Each age group has a 5-year age range.
-* Gender: Shows the proportion of genders of the `persons` tagged to the `event`, seperating them into either `Male` or `Female`.
+* Gender: Shows the proportion of genders of the `persons` tagged to the `event`, seperating them into either `Male` or `Female` categories.

-Users specify the type by specifying the 2 fields below:
+Users will specify the following fields for the makeStats command below:
 - Index of the `event`
 - Type of statistic to generate from the `event`

-<div markdown="span" class="alert alert-info">:information_source: **Note:** Age is generated using the date of birth of the persons tagged to the event and is calculated from the current real-time date.
+<div markdown="span" class="alert alert-info">:information_source: **Note:** Age is generated using the date of birth of the persons tagged to the event and is calculated with respect to the real-time date when the application is run.
 </div>

 The `makeStats` operation is facilitated by `MakeStatsCommand` which extends from `Command`.
 If the users' input matches